vallurumk/sheffield-bioinformatics-core.github.io/team/matt.md

 ![matt](../images/matt.jpg)

 I joined University of Sheffield Bioinformatics Core in May 2018 to provide support for the Biomedical Research Centre (BRC) and other university projects in addition to strengthening the clinical bioinformatics services.
+Recently I have helped deliver
+\>10,000 SARS-CoV-2 genomes as part of COG-UK.
+I bring my experience in the delivery of large scale genomics at scale to the Sheffield
+Bioinformatics Core.
+With a H-index of 28 and > 11,000 citations I have made a measureable impact on teh field of genomics.

 - [twitter](https://twitter.com/bioinfomatt)
 - [github](https://github.com/mattdmem)